DSliwowski1/ManipulatorSR/README.md

 ENGLISH
 # 3DOF RRR Manipulator MRRR

 The main goal of the project was to create 3 degrees of freedom (DOF) manipulator (RRR) and to implement input-output decoupling algorithm to it.
 Project of the construction was created using Autodesk Inventor.
-The project was later used to calculate kinematics and dynamics of MRRR manipulator.
+The project was later used to calculate kinematics and dynamics of the MRRR manipulator.
 Thanks to that it was possible to implement sterring algorithm (input-output decoupling).
 Exact coordinates of end-efector can be controled by a computer program, which can be also used to visualize position of real manipulator

 ## How does it work?